A lower bound for the Milnor number of vector fields: Introduction

-and $N(\fol_0,A_{\W_0})$ is the number of embedded closed points associated with $W_0$, counted with multiplicity.
+The term $N(\fol_0,A_{\W_0})$ denotes the number of embedded closed points associated with $W_0$, counted with multiplicity.

-In \cite{AGR} we proved that the Milnor number $\mu(\fol,\W_0)$ defined by \eqref{nmiln} is a \emph{topological invariant}.
-In view of the results recalled above, we may now state the following global formula, which makes explicit the contribution of each positive-dimensional component of the singular locus.
+It was proved in \cite{AGR} that the Milnor number $\mu(\fol,\W_0)$ defined by \eqref{nmiln} is a \emph{topological invariant}.
+The preceding formula gives the contribution of each positive-dimensional component of the singular locus.

-\begin{theorem} Let $\fol$ be a holomorphic foliation by curves on $\mathbb{P}^{n}$, with $n\ge 3$, of degree $k$.
-Assume that its singular locus $\sing(\fol)$ is the disjoint union of smooth, non-dicritical, scheme-theoretic complete intersections $W_1,\ldots,W_r$ of pure codimensions $d_j\ge 2$, together with isolated points $p_1,\ldots,p_s$.
-Then: \begin{itemize} \item[(i)]
+\begin{theorem} Let $\fol$ be a holomorphic foliation by curves on $\mathbb{P}^{n}$, with $n\geq3$, of degree $k$.
+Assume that its singular locus $\sing(\fol)$ is the disjoint union of smooth, non-dicritical, scheme-theoretic complete intersections $W_1,\ldots,W_r$ of pure codimensions $d_j\geq 2$, together with isolated points $p_1,\ldots,p_s$.
+Then the following assertions hold. \begin{enumerate} \item[(i)]

 \item[(ii)]